 There’s everything from breakfast and sides to main dishes and desserts and I’m not kidding, I suddenly want to buy every cast iron skillet in every size and color.

 If you haven’t cooked with cast iron before, well first of all you should stop reading this and buy our favorite Lodge Cast Iron skillet off of Amazon and get on that because the flavor and even cooking will sell you for life.
 But also, Megan covers everything you’ll need to know about it so you’ll never have any questions about what you’re doing.

 Here’s the deal, it’s all about the meat in the beginning.
-We have now used both ground beef and ground turkey and we loved them both.
-You just cook it up with seasonings then dumb in things like onions, pinto beans and enchilada sauce and cook for 2-3 minutes until thick and bubbly.
+You just cook it up with seasonings then dump in things like onions, pinto beans and enchilada sauce and cook for 2-3 minutes until thick and bubbly.

 After everything is well combined, pour it all off into a bowl and add a spoonful back into the skillet, spreading it all over the bottom so the tortillas don’t stick.
 This is similar to a lasagna, so layer tortilla, sauce, we added extra cheese at this step but that’s not necessary.